gargikhandal27/ai-assistant-rag/README.md

-# AI ASSISTANT – PDE RAG System
+# AI ASSISTANT – RAG System

 This project implements an **AI Assistant based on Retrieval-Augmented Generation (RAG)** that answers questions from pdf.